dlang-tour/english/welcome/run-d-program-locally.md

 on the first line of an executable D file to allow a script-like usage.

-Browse the [online documentation](https://dlang.org/rdmd.html) or run `rdmd --help` for for an overview of available flags.
+Browse the [online documentation](https://dlang.org/rdmd.html) or run `rdmd --help` for an overview of available flags.

 ### Package manager `dub`